 British Geological Survey (BGS)

-Founded in 1835, the British Geological Survey is one of the oldest national geological survey organisations in the world and is a Natural Environment Research Council (NERC) research centre.
+Founded in 1835, the British Geological Survey is one of the oldest national geological survey organisations in the world.
 BGS is a public sector organisation responsible for advising the UK government on all aspects of geoscience as well as providing impartial advice to industry, academia and the public.
-BGS hosts the National Geoscience Data Centre (NGDC) which holds a comprehensive collection of geological, geophysical and environmental information on the surface and subsurface of Great Britain and the adjacent sea areas.
-Within the NGDC, BGS manages the UK National Marine Geoscience data holdings.
+BGS hosts the National Geoscience Data Centre (NGDC) and within this manages UK marine geoscience data in the MEDIN DAC.

-Marine Geoscientific data from BGS is used by public, commercial and academic organisations for a wide variety of applications.
-Examples include sea-bed mapping, site investigation, environmental impact assessment, development of marine resources, renewable energy, marine aggregates, aquaculture and fishing, conservation, habitat mapping and marine archaeology.
-Within BGS, current research using the data focuses on 3D modelling, detailed sea-bed mapping, reconnaissance surveys and basin analysis on the Atlantic Margin.
+Data are used by public, commercial and academic organisations for a wide variety of applications.
+Examples include sea-bed mapping, site investigation, environmental impact assessment, resources, renewable energy, aggregates, aquaculture and fishing, conservation, and archaeology.

 DASSH is the MEDIN DAC for marine species and habitats data and was accredited in 2009.
 Re-accreditation is in progress since 2017.